-Note that use of sick leave, FMLA, or other protected leave will not automatically result in pausing the tenure and promotion clock.
+Note that the use of sick leave, FMLA, or other protected leave will not automatically result in pausing the tenure and promotion clock.
 Faculty members must affirmatively request that the clock be paused during periods of leave.
 A faculty member who requests and receives approval to pause the tenure and promotion clock but is not on leave will continue to perform regular duties.

-(c) Pursuant to this policy, the University will agree to [stopping] pausing the tenure and promotion clock ordinarily for a maximum of one academic year for any single circumstance cited in the applicant's request for clock stoppage[; f] .
-Further, the University will grant a pause to the clock [stoppage] for no more than two academic years, total, [in aggregate] for any tenure-track faculty member.
+(c) Pursuant to this policy, the University will agree to pausing the tenure and promotion clock for one academic year for any single circumstance cited in the applicant's request for pausing the clock.